ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 ### Custom extensions

-Let's say we have an extension that plays the movie and tracks how long the user watched it.
-It exposes a `play` and `stop` method and a Signal which contains the id of the movies and the time spent watching it.
+Suppose we have an extension that plays a movie and tracks how long the user watches it.
+This extension provides a `play` and `stop` method, as well as a Signal that contains the movie’s ID and the time spent watching it.

 ```typescript
 type PlayTrackingState = {